Sn4kez/4-check/README.md

 Before installing the 4-check Backend please make sure that you fulfil general lumen requirements ([see here](https://lumen.laravel.com/docs/5.6)).

-1. Clone Backend Branch from this repository to your server
+1. Clone backend branch from this repository to your server
 2. Setup a Database (for example postgres or mysql)
 3. Copy .env.example and rename it to .env
 `cp .env.example .env`